joelparkerhenderson/demo-google-sheets/README.md

 * Sheet1 is a typical sheet.

-* The first row is header names.
+* The first row is header names and is frozen.

 * One of the header names is "Amount".